How To Support Local Businesses During Mandatory Restrictions

 Recognize that more than food is available for takeout.

-In response to the COVID-19 outbreak, Governor Andrew Cuomo of New York announced relaxations on laws governing what can and cannot be obtained via takeout, allowing takeout on goods that were previously restricted in regard to takeout.
+In response to the COVID-19 outbreak, New York Gov. Andrew Cuomo announced relaxations on laws governing what can and cannot be obtained via takeout, allowing takeout on goods that were previously restricted in regard to takeout.
 For example, Cuomo announced that the New York State Liquor Authority intended to temporarily relax regulations regarding the takeout and delivery of alcohol.
 Utilizing such services can be a great way to support local businesses while still adhering to recommendations designed to slow the spread of COVID-19.

 Purchase a gift card.
 Gift cards can help small businesses generate revenue at a time when their doors are largely closed to the public.
 This can be vital to these businesses’ survival, and it gives consumers something to look forward when life returns to normal.